It was Valentines Day of 2019 and a classic Santa Cruz mountain winter storm was taking place.

 Minimal-Waste Tips for a New Mama, from a New Mama

-- Breastfeeding rocks for a million reasons, and the zero-waste that comes along with it certainly deserves a shout out.
+⚘ Breastfeeding rocks for a million reasons, and the zero-waste that comes along with it and cultivates an eco friendly home certainly deserves a shout out.
 Being the healthiest primary source of nutrition (and only source of food for the first months) is deservingly the number one reason to stick with it, IF YOU CAN.
 Every woman and baby are so different and I don’t want to downplay the struggles that come along with breastfeeding.
 So when you want to give up, breathe deep, remind yourself of all the wonderful reasons you want to try your absolute hardest to breastfeed, and see if you can stick it out.
 If not, we are so lucky to have a lot of great options for formula.

-- Find a used baby store in your area.
+⚘ Find a used baby store in your area.
 This minimal-waste step is easy, saves money, and actually gives you an opportunity to make money or get store credit.
 Skip the unnecessary packaging that comes with brand new clothes, and the weight of supporting poor conditions of some factory made items, by purchasing gently used clothes and toys.
 Shop owners of used baby item stores meticulously go through what they purchase to ensure cleanliness and safety.
 You can also come here to sell the clothes your baby grew out of before they hardly got a chance to wear it!
 Same goes for toys and basically all the other supplies you thought you’d use but ended up collecting dust in a corner.
+This is a helpful and cost effective tip to reach towards living a green family lifestyle.

-- Even though I try to prioritize making Waylon’s baby food, I of course have time where I need convenience.
-Glass jars of baby food are a more eco-friendly option than the single use plastic alternative.
+⚘ Even though I try to prioritize making Waylon’s baby food, I of course have time where I need convenience.
+Glass jars of baby food are a more green friendly option than the single use plastic alternative.

-- Babies are super messy.
-Rather than using paper towels and baby wipes to clean them up, get some soft cloth napkins that can be used over and over again.
+⚘ Babies are super messy.
+Rather than using paper towels and baby wipes to clean them up, get some soft cloth napkins that can be used over and over again as a more green family friendly option.

-- There are SO many adorable and irresistible baby toys out there.
+Minimize Toys⚘ There are SO many adorable and irresistible baby toys out there.
 Sometimes I find myself worrying that Waylon doesn’t have the “right” toy, at the “right” time for his proper developmental stages.
-And then, I remember that this is only my consumerist culture pervading my mind.
+And then, I remember that this is only my consumerist culture pervading my mind and not my green family mind.
 Babies seem to want to play with everything BUT the fancy toys they have.
 It really reminds me of cats.
 They’d rather play with the box than the toy inside, the mason jar ring over their toy giraffe, the pots and pans over their talking stuffed animals.
 So try to resist unnecessary purchases.
 And remember, for thousands of years, babies have been developing and growing perfectly without push toys, activity centers and stuffed animals.

 Hopefully some ideas on this list resonate with you, whether you are a new mama, an experienced mama, or just a human with hopes of minimizing your footprint.